hanabi/hanabi.github.io/README.md

 ## Level 1 - Beginner Strategies

+### Single Focus

+* When we clue a card, we refer to that card being "touched" by the clue.
+* If multiple cards are touched by a clue, only ONE card is the focus of the clue.
+Nothing is implied about the extra cards (beyond that they will be useful at some point in the game, which follows from *Good Touch Principle*).
+* Thus, a clue cannot be both a *Save Clue* and a *Play Clue* at the same time; either it is one or the other.

+### Save Clues

+* If a player's chop card is clued, even if other new cards are introduced, the focus of the clue is on the chop.
+* All clues that touch the chop have to be treated as potential *Save Clues*.
+Some common types of *Save Clues* are listed below.
+* Players will use both color and number clues to perform *Save Clues* - always look to see if there is a matching card in the discard pile.
+* From *Save Principle*, if you can determine that the card on your chop does NOT need to be saved, then it must be a *Chop-Focus Play Clue* instead.

+### 5 Saves (on Chop)

+* Since there is only one copy of each 5, all of the 5s need to be saved so that they won't be discarded.
+* Always save a 5 with a number clue instead of a color clue.
+Otherwise, it will look like a *Play Clue* (or potentially a *Save Clue* on a critical card).

+### 2 Saves (on Chop)

+* Even though there are two copies of each 2, we agree that they are so important that we must save them in a manner similar to 5s.
+* Similar to saving 5s, always save a 2 with a number clue instead of a color clue.
+* You can violate *Good Touch Principle* and duplicate a 2 in the situation where a color clue would look like a playable card and cause a misplay.

+### Play Clues

+* We are very strict with what we clue - we don't just randomly clue cards in the hand.
+* So if a card is touched as the focus of the clue, and it is not on chop, then that card is playable!

+### Delayed Play Clues

+* When you receive a *Play Clue*, it does NOT necessarily mean that you can play that card immediately.
+Look around the table for other ALREADY CLUED cards that might be related to the card that you got the *Play Clue* on.
+If there are any, you must wait for them to be played.
+* For example, if Alice was clued about a bunch of 1s and then Bob is then clued about a 2, Bob should WAIT for Alice to play all of her 1s first BEFORE playing the 2.
+* In other words, treat all *Play Clues* as potential *Delayed Play Clues*.

+### Cluing 1s

+* If you need to clue a single 1, it is better to do it with a color clue than a number clue.
+This is because it allows them to potentially clue other 1s on the table.

+### Playing Multiple 1s

+* If one or more 1s in your hand are clued, you should assume that they are ALL playable.
+(This ONLY applies to 1s, and follows from *Good Touch Principle*.)
+* We agree that playing 1s at the beginning of the game is a special case - you should always play your 1s from oldest to newest.
+* Furthermore, freshly drawn 1s should be played before any 1s that were present in the starting hand.

-### The Early Game
+### The Early Game (Beginner Section)

 * The *Early Game* is defined as the period of time before someone discards for the first time.
 When they do, they initiate the *Mid-Game*.
-The general goal of the *Early Game* is to extend it for as long as reasonably possible.
-  * Misplaying a card does NOT count as ending the *Early Game*.
-  * Discarding known trash does NOT count as ending the *Early Game*.
-  * Doing special discards that "transfer" cards to other players does NOT count as ending the *Early Game*.
-* In the *Early Game*, everyone agrees that they MUST "extinguish" all of the available *Play Clues* and *Save Clues* on the board before discarding.
+* The general goal of the *Early Game* is to extend it for as long as reasonably possible.
+Thus, everyone agrees that they MUST "extinguish" all of the available *Play Clues* and *Save Clues* before discarding.
 (There are no cards in the discard pile yet, but *Save Clues* still need to be given to all of the 5s on chop and all of the 2s on chop that are not present in someone else's hand.)
-* As an exception to the above rule, if the only thing left to clue is in the hand of the person who came directly before you, then cluing is optional, and you can choose to either clue it or discard at your discretion.
-This is because the player who came before you did not see anything for you to do, and is therefore giving you "permission" to discard.
-* Furthermore, as a "special" rule to extend the *Early Game*, you can also clue off-chop 5s with number 5 as an early-save.
-This is special because you can't normally do this during the *Mid-Game*; see *Saving 5's off Chop* below.
-* As another special rule, for the purposes of satisfying the "extinguish" principle above, it is only mandatory to clue at least ONE off-chop 5s.
-After that, players are allowed to discard at their discretion.
-  * Thus, if no off-chop 5s have been clued yet and you see that the next player can do that, you can safely let something important ride on their chop.
-Conversely, if at least one off-chop 5 has been clued, you must save the next person's chop right now.
+* Normally, you are only allowed to save 5s if they are on chop.
+But as a special rule, in the *Early Game*, you are allowed to clue number 5 to save off-chop 5s as a "stall" clue.
+However, you are only allowed to do this if there are no "normal" *Play Clues* or *Save Clues* to give.
+* That covers the basics.
+Some more edge-case specifics that you don't need to know right now are listed in *The Early Game (Intermediate Section)*.

 ### When to Discard

 * In general (not just in the *Early Game*), discarding is a last resort.
 If you have known playable cards in your hand, you are expected to play them before discarding.
 Furthermore, if there are good play clues to give, you are expected to make them before discarding.
 * Thus, if there are more urgent things at hand, you can defer saving important cards on someone else's chop if you see they have playable cards or even a good play clue to give.

-### Cluing 1s

-* If you need to clue a single 1, it is better to do it with a color clue than a number clue.
-This is because it allows them to potentially clue other 1s on the board.
-* If one or more 1s in your hand are clued, you should assume that they are ALL playable.
-(This ONLY applies to 1s, and follows from *Good Touch Principle*.)
-* Playing 1s at the beginning of the game is a special case - you should always play your 1s from oldest to newest.
-* Also note that freshly drawn 1s should be played before any 1s that were present in the starting hand.
-(The freshly drawn 1s are least likely to be duplicates.)

-### Saving 5s on Chop

-* Always save a 5 with a number clue instead of a color clue.
-Otherwise, it will look like a *Play Clue* (or potentially a *Save Clue* on a critical card).

-### Saving 5s off Chop

-* As mentioned above, cluing at least one off-chop 5 with a number 5 clue (if available) is **mandatory** in the *Early Game*.
-* In the *Mid-Game* and beyond, saving 5s off chop is only permitted in specific "stall" situations, when someone is afraid of discarding.
-If it is not a "stall" situation, cluing a 5 off-chop may look like a *5's Chop Move* (which is covered later).

-### Saving 2s on Chop

-* Similar to saving 5s, always save a 2 with a number clue instead of a color clue.
-* You can violate *Good Touch Principle* and duplicate a 2 in the situation where a color clue would look like a playable card and cause a misplay.

-### Delayed Play Clues

-* When you receive a play clue, it does NOT necessarily mean that you can play that card immediately.
-Look around the board for other ALREADY CLUED cards that might be related to the card that you are considering playing and then wait for them to be played.
-* For example, if Alice was clued about a bunch of 1s and then Bob is then clued about a 2, Bob should WAIT for Alice to play all of her 1s first BEFORE playing the 2.
-* In other words, treat all *Play Clues* as potential *Delayed Play Clues*.

 ### Fix Clues

-* Normally, EVERY clue that is given is either a *Save Clue* or a *Play Clue*.
+* Normally, every clue that is given is either a *Save Clue* or a *Play Clue*.
 One small exception to this is a *Fix Clue,* which is attempting to "fix" an impending misplay.
 (This is also referred to as a *Stop Clue*.)
-* Fix clues are often needed when a duplicate card is touched.
+* *Fix Clues* are often needed when a duplicate card is touched.
 (For example, when a red 2 is clued in Player A's hand, and the other red 2 is clued in Player B's hand.)
 Cards are not normally duplicated (which follows from *Good Touch Principle*), but sometimes someone makes a mistake, or a sequence of particular cards makes duplicating necessary.
-* In such a situation, because of *Good Touch Principle*, one of the players with the duplicate cards may misplay it since they will assume the identity of the card to be something else.
+* In such a situation, because of *Good Touch Principle*, the players with the duplicate cards will assume the identity of their cards to be something else, and may go on to misplay those cards.
 Thus, it is the team's responsibility to fix the problem and intervene before this happens.
-* **A clue cannot be a *Play Clue* and a *Fix Clue* at the same time.** If you receive a Fix Clue and it touches other ancillary cards, none of them are necessarily playable; the primary point of the clue is to fix the impending misplay.
+* **A clue cannot be a *Play Clue* and a *Fix Clue* at the same time.** If you receive a *Fix Clue* and it touches other ancillary cards, none of them are necessarily playable; the primary point of the clue is to fix the impending misplay.
-* Usually a fix clue will "fill in" the card to explicitly make it known that the card is unplayable or duplicated.
-However, it is also possible to perform a fix clue just by cluing the card again.
+* Usually a *Fix Clue* will "fill in" the card to explicitly make it known that the card is unplayable or duplicated.
+However, it is also possible to perform a *Fix Clue* just by cluing the card again.
 For example:
-  * Alice clues Bob number 1 and it highlights three 1s.
+  * Alice clues Bob number 1 and it touches three 1s.
   * Bob successfully plays two 1s.
-  * Before Bob can play the 3rd 1, Alice clues Bob number 1 again, and it re-highlights the remaining one.
+  * Before Bob can play the 3rd 1, Alice clues Bob number 1 again, and it re-touches the remaining 1.
   * Now it is Bob's turn.
 Since he was going to play the 1 already without Alice doing anything, the clue must have some other meaning.
 Thus, it is a *Fix Clue*: the remaining 1 is bad, and Bob can safely discard it.

 <br />